andreterceiro/game-of-consecutive-mathematical-operations/README.md

 The user needs to evaluate a result of a expression with random numbers.
 After each right response, we increase the number of numbers.

 Initially we will only use sums.
 In future, we will insert subtractions.
 And multiplications and divisions.
-We do not know the better way to insert, see some problems:
+I do not know the better way to insert, see some problems:

 - 1 - 3 * 5 + 7: matematically, we need first to multply -3 and 5 (= -15), sum 1 (-14) and sum 7 (-7).
 The multiplication comes first.
 If we apply the calculations in sequence, we will have 1 - 3 = -2 ... -2 * 5 = -10 ... -10 + 7 = -3 => wrong answers
 - We need only to multiply if small numbers.
 See with 3 digits: 999 * 765 => hard